zhill/enterprise-docs/content/docs/troubleshooting/_index.md

 ```

-As stated above, if you are running into issues performing certain Anchore operations (examples: images are failing analysis or cannot access a private registry) please consult the [FAQs]({{< ref "/docs/troubleshooting/faqs" >}}) document.
+As stated above, if you are running into issues performing certain Anchore operations (examples: images are failing analysis or cannot access a private registry) please consult the [FAQ]({{< ref "/docs/faq" >}}) document.

 ## Removing a Repository and Images